-In pharmacokinetic and toxicity studies conducted in mice, hamsters, rats, rabbits, dogs and monkeys, DUR-928 has been found to be orally available, locally tolerable and safe at all doses and in all routes of administration tested to date.
-These non-clinical results support the use of DUR-928 in the completed, ongoing and planned human safety, pharmacokinetics (PK) and proof-of-concept trials.
+In pharmacokinetic and toxicology studies conducted in mice, hamsters, rats, rabbits, dogs, minipigs and monkeys, DUR-928 has been found to be tolerable and safe by all routes of administration tested to date.
+These results support the use of DUR-928 in the completed, ongoing and planned human safety, pharmacokinetics (PK), proof-of-concept, and efficacy trials.
+The chronic toxicity of DUR-928 was further assessed in a 6-month oral study in rats and in a 9-month oral study in dogs.
+These studies were completed successfully and support human clinical trials of DUR-928 of any duration.